SyncfusionExamples/getting-started-with-the-dotnet-maui-autocomplete-control/README.md

 # Getting Started with the .NET MAUI Autocomplete Control

 The [.NET MAUI Autocomplete](https://www.syncfusion.com/maui-controls/maui-autocomplete?utm_source=github&utm_medium=listing&utm_campaign=maui-autocomplete-github-samples) control is highly optimized to load and populate suggestions quickly from large amounts of data depending on the user’s input characters.
-This article shows how to create and configure the Syncfusion MAUI Autocomplete control.
+A quick-start project that shows how to create and configure the Syncfusion MAUI Autocomplete control.
 This project also includes a code snippet to populate the control’s data source, set a custom height and width to the control, customize placeholder text, change the filter type, and hide clear button.

 ### Adding the .NET MAUI AutoComplete
 Step 1: Add the NuGet to the project and add the namespace as shown in the following code sample: